callahanp/fgdev/README.md

 + Produce a csv of every class in flightgear and simgear, and every class using inheritance.
 + Use Visual Studio Code to view, edit, rebuild and debug with gdb

+## Built on download_and_compile.sh

+fgdev uses the download_and_compile.sh script to build flightgear, simgear and other components.

 ## Futures

-+ Stage, commit and push changes
++ Modify the way download_and_compile.sh is updatd to use a clone of fgmeta instead of wget always use the latest script to build.
-+ Modify configurations of local clones to push to personal Sourceforge Clones of flightgear, simgear, etc.
++ Modify configurations of local clones to push to personal Sourceforge or Github Clones of flightgear, simgear and others
 + Scripts for Scenery, Aircraft and Airport development

 ## Pre-requisite: Visual Studio Code